 If you have questions about registering your organization as a society, please see this resource with information on how to form a society in B.C.
 (Please note: This document is for reference only, FPCC is not able to provide advice on setting up a society.)

-Applications may be submitted until 4:30pm PST on July 3, 2024.
+Applications are received via the FPCC Grant Portal.
+Applications may be submitted until 4:30pm PST on March 19, 2025.

 Watch the Information Video